 - Connect your computer to the router, this can be with a cable (preferred) or through wifi.

-- Try and pull up any webpage, and after a short delay, the page should redirect to the registration page as pictured above
+- Try and pull up a webpage, we suggest trying to mcsnet.ca, and after a short delay, the page should redirect to the registration page as pictured above.
+Some mobile phone browsers are less reliable for displaying this page, so it's better to use a computer for this.

 - Enter an email and password that is setup as an administrator for your MCSNet account